 Solar Pavilions

-Our goal was to create reconfigurable, temporary structures while minimizing costs and environmental impact.
-Designed as participatory projects,the pavilions traveled to various locations across NYC, New Jersey and Miami, where we collaborated with the surrounding community to build a unique pavilion at each site.
+Our goal was to create reconfigurable, temporary structures that minimize waste and environmental impact.
+Designed as participatory projects, the pavilions traveled to various locations across NYC, New Jersey and Miami, where we collaborated with participants to build a unique pavilion at each site.

 The first pavilion was a cellular structure made of thousands of cardboard tubes of various lengths and diameters bolted together producing an organic pattern.
 Tilting the columns away from the sun created shade while also producing an engaging interplay of light and shadow on the ground.